I am on the Waitlist – what do I do now?

 Why am I on the Waitlist?

 The SMU Admission Committee takes a holistic approach when it reviews applications.
 We consider a variety of factors when making admission decisions – including rigor of course selection, grades earned in academic classes, trend in grades, results of standardized testing (SAT/ACT), letters of recommendation, essay, and a wide range of personal qualities (extracurricular activities, work experience, life experience, special talents, community service, and so on).
 The applicant pool was especially strong this year.
-Unfortunately, with almost 13,000 applications, the Admission Committee could not extend offers of admission to all qualified students.
+With over 15,000 applications, the Admission Committee could not extend offers of admission to all qualified students.
 Therefore, some students were placed on the Waitlist.

 Why did I get placed on the Waitlist when students with lower grades and/or test scores than me were admitted?